schlebachlab/DRS/Machine Learning/README.md

   •	Allow a manual cutoff provided
   •	Report class balance and imbalance ratio
   •	Warn if the cutoff produces extreme imbalance
-This ensures biologically meaningful thresholding for high vs low PME.
 3. Dataset Split -
   •	Train-test split: 80:20
   •	Stratified on the target label